-- cube\func The cube factory function. - input\cubes An optional sequence of input cube datasets, must be provided if input\cube\schema is not. - input\cube\schema (CubeSchema) An optional input cube schema, must be provided if input\cubes is not. - input\var\names A sequence of variable names - input\params Optional dictionary with processing parameters passed to cube\func. - output\var\name (str) Optional name of the output variable, defaults to 'output'. - output\var\dtype Optional numpy datatype of the output variable, defaults to 'float32'. - output\var\attrs Optional metadata attributes for the output variable. - vectorize (bool) Whether all input\cubes have the same variables which are concatenated and passed as vectors to cube\func.
-Not implemented yet. - cube\asserted (bool) If False, cube will be verified, otherwise it is expected to be a valid cube.
+- cube func The cube factory function. - input\cubes An optional sequence of input cube datasets, must be provided if in-put\cube\schema is not. - input\cube\schema (CubeSchema) An optional input cube schema, must be provided if input\cubes is not.
+Will be ignored if input\cubes is provided. :param input\var\names: A sequence of variable names :param input\params: Optional dictionary with processing parameters passed to cube\func. :param output\var\name: Optional name of the output variable, defaults to 'output'. :param output\var\dtype: Optional numpy datatype of the output variable, defaults to 'float32'. :param output\var\attrs: Optional metadata attributes for the output variable. :param vectorize: Whether all input\cubes have the same variables which are concatenated and passed as vectors to cube\func.
+Not implemented yet.

+Parameters cube\asserted - If False, cube will be verified, otherwise it is expected to be a valid cube.